-Together with Chemistry 1A, this is a core unit for the Chemistry major, and for Environmental Science, Science, and Biomedical Science students, providing them with the fundamental knowledge and concepts in inorganic, organic and physical chemistry.
+Together with Chemistry 1A, this is a core unit for the Chemistry major, and for Environmental Science, Science, Laboratory Medicine and Medical Research students, providing them with the fundamental knowledge and concepts in inorganic, organic and physical chemistry.
 Organic Chemistry highlights biological applications and includes an introduction to proteins, lipids and carbohydrates.
 Inorganic Chemistry introduces the coordination chemistry of the transition metals, including the significance of coordination compounds in biology and the environment.
 Physical Chemistry involves a study of thermochemistry, calorimetry, thermodynamics, oxidation and reduction, batteries, corrosion and kinetics.

 |Unit name||Chemistry 1B|

 Dr Susan Turland, Dr Andrew Seen